Back to Home

 1. RESPONSIBILITY

-The responsible body for data processing in the app is:
+The responsible entity for data processing in the app is:

 Hezo Sports GmbH